-It wasn’t that anything in particular blew us away, and maybe it was the familiarity of home, but we felt that pull that people talk about.
-We had a set schedule for traveling up the coast, but after we got there, knew we needed more time.
+It wasn’t that anything, in particular, blew us away, and maybe it was the familiarity of home, but we felt that pull that people talk about.
+We had a set schedule for traveling up the coast, but after we got there, we knew we needed more time.
 So we flew back to Melbourne and worked on a horse farm.

 Traveling Solo?
 Check this out: Is Australia Safe for Female Travelers?

 The extreme diversity of Australia, this continent is one of a kind.
 Driving up the east coast from Melbourne to Cairns afforded us an opportunity to experience so many unique climates and environments.

 Along with the variety of landscapes came to a variety of wildlife.
 I have said it before, but I simply wasn’t prepared for the tropical birds that we would see while traveling through Australia.

 The cockatoos are especially abundant, squawking and flying through the air.
 I am also happy to report that we found kangaroos, koalas, wallabies, possums and dingoes during our trip, all unique to this amazing country.